nimeshkavindu/School-Management-System-CLI/Readme.md

 - Add and manage students
 - Add and manage teachers
 - Add and manage courses
+- Assign teachers to courses
+- Assign students to courses
 - Display lists of students, teachers, and courses

 ## Getting Started